Perceptual Hash

 img

-A "perceptual mathash" (matrix hash) can be created using perceptual_mathash(image, n_size_side), as follows:
+A "perceptual mathash" (matrix hash) can be created using perceptual_mathash(image, n_size_side)

 using TestImages, Images, ImageHashes